 Surrounded by mountains and the sea near the southern tip of Africa, Cape Town is one of the world’s most beautiful cities.
 It is also an ideal location to experience the dynamic change in a country that is highly developed, but where millions live in poverty.
 Witness and participate in the South African effort to deliver health care effectively to the country’s poorer urban and rural residents.

 Designed for students interested in health-related careers, this program enables you to examine health care delivery in South Africa.
-Field visits and placements in the townships surrounding Cape Town and a week-long rural excursion in the northern part of South Africa provide firsthand experience with the many health issues that plague South Africa, and the national effort to improve public health.
+Field visits, observational visits to local health facilities, service work in a township near Cape Town, and a week-long rural excursion in the northern part of South Africa provide firsthand experience with the many health issues that plague South Africa, and the national effort to improve public health.

 After you are admitted, refer to the Travel Dates section of the Predeparture Information in your MyIESabroad account before booking travel.

 Our mission is simple: to provide you with the best study abroad program possible, which includes the highest quality academic and cultural experiences.
-We offer unique courses that explore Health Studies and Health Care through an in-depth and hands-on approach.
+We offer a unique course that explores Health Studies and Health Care through an in-depth and hands-on approach.
 Our worldclass professors enhance your academic experience and provide you with new perspectives each day in class.

 You take one core course on health care in South Africa with a service learning component.
 The course focuses on community and township health care services, prevention and treatment of communicable and non-communicable diseases, and the efforts to alleviate the country's crisis with HIV-AIDS and tuberculosis.